Ghenntoggy1/articles/article-image_segmentation_in_radiology/README.md

-# Image Segmentation In Radiology - State of the Art
+# Image Segmentation in Medical Radiology: A State of the Art Review

+Author: Gusev Roman

 ## Article Summary